Why Sainfoin is known as 'holy hay'

 - Bloat-free – sainfoin, unlike other legumes, does not cause bloat due to the presence of the tannins, and research has found that as little as 20% sainfoin in the diet can reduce the risk of bloat to virtually zero.

 - Soil nutrients – sainfoin is a nitrogen fixer, so Rhizobia in root nodules of sainfoin fix nitrogen and boost soil nitrogen.
 The roots penetrate to great depths and pull nutrients up from the subsoil.
 Sainfoin has been found to increase the sequestration of nutrients such as phosphate.
 It is the ideal crop to sow ahead of cereals or brassicas in the rotation.

 - Drought resistance – it can be grown on thin, highly alkaline soils and is extremely tolerant of drought due to its deep rooting nature, growing through dry periods.
 It is ideally suited to stony brash and chalk, but does not thrive on heavy wet soils with a pH below 6.2

 - Wildlife value – with its extended flowering period and the fact that sainfoin produces more honey than any other legume makes it invaluable to pollinators, attracting a wide range of bumble and honey bees, butterflies and many other invertebrates.
 Bees feeding on sainfoin produce higher yields of honey.

-Back in 2013, Henry Edmunds from Cholderton Estate wrote about 'holy hay' for the magazine.
+In 2013, Henry Edmunds from Cholderton Estate wrote about 'holy hay' for Organic Farming magazine.
 Here's his article: